wunderwuzzi23/blog/content/posts/2024/chatgpt-hacking-memories.md

 Interestingly, this attack did not work right away!
 I have my typical prompt injection strings hosted on my webserver and ChatGPT is connecting to the server and retrieves the data, **but it refused to invoke the memory tool!**

 In the past it was super easy to get prompt injection going via the browsing tool.
-I believe OpenAI started putting some mitigations in place here, which is good to see, and hopefully they apply those improvements to other places also.
+I believe OpenAI started quietly putting mitigations in place here.
+Which is good to see, and hopefully they apply those improvements to other places also.

 ### Trying to understand what's going on